 Mayor Claire Boan

-The days are getting shorter as we welcome you to the Winter issue of PAE Today.
+Welcome to the Winter edition of PAE Today.

 The cooler weather is on the way, but there are still plenty of opportunities to get out and about across PAE.